Wisła Kraków: History

 The club has had its ups and downs, winning national championships and earning European qualification.
 It was also relegated to the second division on three occasions.
 Since the football section has been bought by Tele-Fonika Kable S.A. in 1998, the team has been far and away the most successful club in Poland, winning seven national championships and finishing in second place three times, totalling ten top two finishes in 12 years.

 At international level, Wisła has competed in all three of the European competitions.
 The club's greatest success came in the 1978–79 season, when Wisła was able to reach the quarter-finals of the European Cup, eventually to be knocked out by Malmö FF 3–5 on aggregate.
 Most recently, Wisła narrowly missed out on a chance to compete in the 2005–06 UEFA Champions League group stage, being defeated 4–5 by Panathinaikos after extra time.

 Wisła also twice reached the second round of the European Cup Winners' Cup in 1967–68 and 1984–85, falling 0–5 and 2–3 by Hamburger SV and Fortuna Sittard, respectively.
 The White Star has competed in the UEFA Cup ten times.

 On 15 May 2022, Wisła was relegated to the I liga for the first time since 1996, after losing 4–2 against Radomiak Radom.

+On 2 May 2024, they won their fifth Polish Cup title after defeating Pogoń Szczecin 1–2 in extra time, becoming the fifth second division team to win this competition, and the first since Ruch Chorzów in 1996.
+The White Star itself finished the 2023–24 season ranked 10th in the second tier.

 Stadium

-Wisła's Stadium is located at 22 Reymonta Street in Kraków.
+Henryk Reyman Stadium is located at 22 Reymonta Street in Kraków.
 The stadium was originally built in 1953 and currently has a capacity of 33,326.
 The stadium was renovated in 2010, being upgraded to UEFA elite standards.
 The Wisła Stadium was also chosen as a reserve venue for the UEFA Euro 2012 tournament, jointly held in Poland and Ukraine.
 The record attendance of 45,000 at Wisła Stadium came on 29 September 1976 when Wisła defeated Celtic 2–0.
 The venue has been a fortress for Wisła, where the team is especially difficult to defeat.
-It is worth noting that Wisła holds the all-time Polish football record for consecutive league home games without a loss.
+Wisła holds the all-time Polish football record for consecutive league home games without a loss.
 The streak began following a loss on 16 September 2001 to KSZO Ostrowiec Świętokrzyski, and ended more than five years later on 11 November 2006, when GKS Bełchatów defeated Wisła 4–2.
 The number of matches without a loss was then settled at 73, overcoming the former Polish record of 48 which belonged to Legia Warsaw.
 During the 2008–09 season, Wisła lost points at home only twice, drawing with ŁKS Łódź and being defeated by Lech Poznań.